Paying Your Bankruptcy Lawyer: Costs and Types of Fees

 Average Chapter 13 Bankruptcy Attorney Fees

-Most courts have guideline "acceptable" fees for a Chapter 13 bankruptcy.
+Most courts have guidelines for acceptable fees for a Chapter 13 bankruptcy.
 Unless exceptional circumstances justify it, an attorney won't be allowed to charge more than the court's guideline fee.

 Chapter 13 guideline fees are different for each judicial district.
-However, they are typically between $2,500 and $6,000 depending on the complexity of the case.
-For instance, if you own a business, the case will likely require more work and justify a higher fee.
+However, depending on the case's complexity, they are typically between $2,500 and $6,000.
+For instance, if you own a business, the case will likely require more work and a higher fee.

 Paying a Chapter 13 Attorney

-Attorneys' fees in bankruptcy cases are somewhat unusual in that they must be disclosed to and approved by the court.
-However, this doesn't mean that the bankruptcy court fixes the amount that attorneys can charge in bankruptcy cases.
+Attorneys' fees in bankruptcy cases are somewhat unusual in that the lawyer must disclose fees to the court for approval.
+However, this doesn't mean the bankruptcy court limits the amount attorneys can charge in bankruptcy cases.

-Attorneys are free to charge what is reasonable given their experience and the complexity of your case subject to review by the court.
-Some courts have a "presumptive" maximum fee for certain types of bankruptcy cases, but the attorney can overcome the ceiling by demonstrating a good reason for charging more.
+Attorneys are free to charge what is reasonable, given their experience and the complexity of the case, which is subject to review by the court.
+Some courts have a "presumptive" maximum fee for certain bankruptcy cases.
+Still, the attorney can overcome the ceiling by demonstrating a good reason for charging more.

 Get Professional Help